Science Launch: Grade 2

 NGSS-aligned phenomenon-based science.
 12 weeks of real science per grade.

 Science Launch is a phenomenon-first STEM workbook series.
-Each week opens with a real, observable puzzle — Why do rocks crumble?
-How do magnets steer?
-How does a roller coaster keep going? — and walks kids through the NGSS 5E learning cycle (Engage → Explore → Explain → Elaborate → Evaluate) over five days.
+Each week opens with a real, observable puzzle (why do rocks crumble, how do magnets steer, how does a roller coaster keep going), then walks kids through the NGSS 5E learning cycle (Engage → Explore → Explain → Elaborate → Evaluate) over five days.
 Reading, math, writing, and engineering are interleaved, because that is how real science works.
 Authored in consultation with classroom teachers; aligned to NGSS and Common Core.
 No anthropomorphism, no invented facts.

 Pick the workbook for your child's grade.